Temples of The Church of Jesus Christ of Latter-day Saints

 Soon after arriving in California, the settlers established the first newspaper, the first school, the first library and the first bank in California.
 They laid the foundation for an economy based upon farming, industry and commerce in Northern California.
 Starting in 1848 they became an essential source of goods, supplies and services for gold miners who came to California following the discovery of gold at Coloma in January 1848.
 The quiet village of Yerba Buena was quickly transformed into the vibrant city of San Francisco.
 Many of the early settlers came across the Bay to establish residences and farms in the East Bay, including Oakland, Fremont and Union City, as well as areas in the Central Valley.

 Church President Brigham Young wrote in an 1847 letter that “in the process of time, the shores of the Pacific may yet be overlooked from the Temple of the Lord.”
 The prophet had just recently led an exodus of Church members from Nauvoo, Illinois to Salt Lake City, Utah to establish the headquarters of the Church in the Rocky Mountains.
-Decades later, in 1924, while conducting Church business in San Francisco, Church President Joseph Albert Smith looked across the Bay to the East Bay Hills and commented that he could envision a temple there.
+Decades later, in 1928, while conducting Church business in San Francisco, Church President George Albert Smith looked across the Bay to the East Bay Hills and commented that he could envision a temple there.

 In the 1930s, a committee of local Church leaders chaired by Eugene Hilton sought to identify a suitable plot of land upon which to construct a temple.
 The committee looked at various places in the Oakland area but focused on an initial 14.5-acre site where the Oakland Temple is now located.
 The President of the Church, David O. McKay, visited the site in 1942 and confirmed that the temple should be built there.
 He authorized local leaders to purchase the land.